maxsoulfly/tic-tac-toe/README.md

 ## Overview

 A fully modular, web-based implementation of the classic Tic-Tac-Toe game.
-Built with HTML, CSS, and vanilla JavaScript, it supports Human vs Human, Human vs AI, and AI vs AI modes, featuring dynamic strategies, board effects, and an evolving AI.
+Built with HTML, CSS, and vanilla JavaScript, it supports Human vs Human, Human vs AI, and AI vs AI modes — featuring dynamic strategies, modular architecture, and an evolving AI.

+But this isn't just Tic-Tac-Toe.

+It's a **fully operational neon deathmatch machine**, straight outta a 1980s futurepunk arcade.
+Grab a name, flick the AI switch, and step into the glow.

 ## 🎮 Live Demo